 Master’s Degree in Science, Technology & Society (STS)

 Students in Drexel’s Science, Technology & Society master’s degree program investigate the co-production of science and society; that is, the many ways cultural, economic, historical, and political contexts influence science, technology and medicine, and how science, technology and medicine influence these contexts.
-Questioning the taken-for-granted, students hone their skills in humanities and social science research methods to examine the interactions among science, technology, identities and relationships, and how these are rooted in larger structural relationships.
-Through this program, graduate students explore the impact of new technologies and scientific knowledge as well as their many social, ethical and legal implications.
+Questioning the taken-for-granted, students hone their skills in humanities and social science research methods to examine the interactions among science, technology, identities, relationships, and how these are rooted in larger structural relationships.
+Through this program, graduate students explore the impact of new technologies and scientific knowledge, as well as their many social, ethical and legal implications.

 A Diversity of Perspectives

-STS at Drexel takes on some of our most important questions in contemporary science, technology, and medicine with a multidisciplinary toolkit.
+STS at Drexel takes on some of our most important questions in contemporary science, technology and medicine with a multidisciplinary toolkit.
 Faculty in anthropology, criminal justice, history, information sciences, philosophy, political science, public health and sociology contribute to a curriculum that features a broad set of perspectives, all grounded in a foundation of critical thinking, strong research methods expertise, and clear writing and presentation skills.

-Faculty and students research a range of topics including, but not limited to, the social dimensions of nanotechnology, disasters, food access, medicine and health, computing technologies, transportation systems, environment and sustainability, and diversity in the STEM workforce.
 Working with a primary advisor, graduate students develop an individualized plan of study that allows them to pursue their interests in depth.

 STS students are independent, creative thinkers who are dedicated to understanding the social dimensions of science, medicine and technology.
 While Drexel’s STS students vary widely in their professional and educational backgrounds and career ambitions, they share a common commitment to a rigorous critical approach to our world’s most pressing technoscientific challenges.